Petroleum County Health Data

 What is the life expectancy in Petroleum County?

-Life expectancy data for Petroleum County is currently being processed from CDC records.
+Life expectancy data for Petroleum County is not available in the current dataset.

 How does Petroleum County health compare to the Montana average?